IBM-Cloud/Bluemix-ServiceBroker/README.md

 1. Each broker is accessible via an URL and this URL needs to be unique across the entire Cloud Foundry instance.
 2. Each offered service has an ID and it needs to be unique the entire Cloud Foundry instance.
 3. Each service plan has an ID and it needs to be unique the entire Cloud Foundry instance.
+4. If provided, then the ID for the service dashboard needs to be unique, too.

 Depending on the broker, the service ID and plan ID need to be changed in the source code or configuration file for that broker.
 In some cases the code already uses automatically generated [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) to avoid possible errors.